How is AI harming us?

-The AI Incident Tracker project classifies real-world, reported incidents by AI Risk Repository risk domain, causal factors, and harm caused.
+The AI Incident Tracker project classifies over 1200 real-world, reported incidents by risk domain, causal factors, and harm caused.

 What is the AI Incident Tracker?